 The chief executive officer met with the compensation committee to review his compensation recommendations for the other named executive officers.
-He described the findings of his performance evaluation of all such persons and provided the basis of his recommendations with the compensation committee, including the scope of each person's duties, oversight responsibilities and individual objectives and goals against results achieved for fiscal year 2008.
+He described the findings of his performance evaluation of all such persons and provided the basis of his recommendations with the compensation committee, including the scope of each person's duties, oversight responsibilities and individual objectives and goals against results achieved.
+In its analysis of the other named executive officers, the compensation committee applied the same rationale to this group as it applied when considering the chief executive officer's base salary.
+The compensation committee also considered the pay practices of the compensation peer group and the analyses and recommendations provided by its compensation consultant.